epsy/clize/docs/parser.rst

 * Other arguments are processed by the positional parameters in the order they are stored.

+You are free to have your custom parameters edit the `CliBoundArguments` object, including changing the available parameters mid-parsing through `ba.posparam <CliBoundArguments.posparam>` or `ba.namedparam
+<CliBoundArguments.namedparam>``.

 This document explains each step of the CLI inference and argument parsing process.
 There is a walkthrough of the argument process and an example that shows how you can add a custom parameter.